Jacobokia/Anita-s-Kitchen/README.md

 **Technologies Used**
 This application was mainly built using two languages namely HTML and CSS.
 I used Atom editor for compiling the work and linux terminal for making entries to the github platform

+**link to the github gh-pages**
+The project can be viewed live on  https://jacobokia.github.io/AnitasKitchen/.

 **Support and contact details**
 Persons willing to contribute or have concerns on the use of the application can reach me on cobs112@yahoo.com and can as well clone from my github repository.